 She is a member of the Charlottesville Daylily Club.
 She is also an AHS exhibition judge and garden judge.
 Her daylilies have won about 20 HM awards.
 Goal: "I want to be the first to produce a pure white ruffled 12 cascade spider daylily that is 6 feet tall, and has 6 way branching.
 Maybe with a kaleidoscope complex eyezone.
 We can always dream".

 "I have registered almost 100 cultivars, and about 20 of them have won awards (mostly HMs).
-90 of them are under-recognized, and the 10 popular ones I'm always sold out of, and can't remember what they look like."
+90 of them are under-recognized, and the 10 most popular ones I'm always sold out of, and I never get to see them! "